-There are plenty of good TV series on Netflix.
+There are plenty of good TV series on Netflix (and you can find more with these secret codes).
 If you’re trying to figure out what to watch next, here’s a great place to start with a look at the 50 best shows on the streaming service.

 50. Damages (5 of 5 seasons)